bappychanting/scrms/README.md

 # scrms
-A Personal Student Management System.
+A Personal Student Management & Customer Relationship Management System.
 This software will help you to
 - Connect with your staff and students
 - Manage staff and student database